dotnet/docs/docs/standard/modernize-with-azure-and-containers/modernize-existing-apps-to-cloud-optimized/reasons-to-modernize-existing-net-apps-to-cloud-optimized-applications.md

 >
 > **Figure 4-2.** Main pillars of a Cloud-Optimized application

-To summarize, a Cloud-Optimized application is an approach to building and managing applications that takes advantage of the cloud computing model, while using a combination of containers, managed cloud infrastructure, resilient application techniques, monitoring, continuous delivery, and DevOps, all without the need to re-architect and recode your existing applications.
+To summarize, a Cloud-Optimized application is an approach to building and managing applications that takes advantage of the cloud computing model, while using a combination of containers, managed cloud infrastructure, resilient application techniques, monitoring, continuous delivery, and DevOps, all without the need to rearchitect and recode your existing applications.

 Your organization can adopt these technologies and approaches gradually.
 You don't have to embrace all of them, all at once.
 You can adopt them incrementally, depending on enterprise priorities and user needs.

 ## Benefits of a Cloud-Optimized application

-You can get the following benefits by converting an existing application to a Cloud-Optimized application (without re-architecting or coding):
+You can get the following benefits by converting an existing application to a Cloud-Optimized application (without rearchitecting or coding):

 -   **Lower costs, because the managed infrastructure is handled by the cloud provider**.
 Cloud-Optimized applications get the benefits of the cloud by using the cloud's out-of-the-box elasticity, autoscale, and high availability.
 Benefits are related not only to the compute features (VMs and containers), but also depend on resources in the cloud, like DBaaS, CaaS, and any infrastructure an application might needed.

 -   **Resilient application and infrastructure**.
 When you migrate to the cloud, you need to embrace transient failures; failures will occur in the cloud.
-Also, cloud infrastructure and hardware is "replaceable," which increases opportunities for transient downtime.
+Also, cloud infrastructure and hardware are "replaceable," which increases opportunities for transient downtime.
 At the same time, inner cloud capabilities and certain application development techniques that implement resiliency and automate recovery make it much easier to recover from unexpected failures in the cloud.

 -   **Deeper insights into application performance**.
 Cloud monitoring tools like Azure Application Insights provide visualization for health management, logging, and notifications.
-Audit logs make applications easy to debug and audit.
-This is fundamental for a reliable cloud application.
+Audit logs make applications easy to debug and audit, fundamental for a reliable cloud application.

 -   **Application portability, with agile deployments**.
 Containers (either Linux or Windows containers based on Docker Engine) offer the best solution to avoiding a cloud-locked application.
 By using containers, Docker hosts, and multi-cloud orchestrators, you can easily move from one environment or cloud to another.
 Containers eliminate the friction that typically occurs in deployments to any environment (stage/test/production).